openSUSE/kernel-source/scripts/cve_tools/README.md

   scripts/cve_tools/Makefile resides (e.g. use git worktrees)
   * conversely `KSOURCE_GIT` cannot be a worktree (implementation issue)
 * it will store processed data files in the `WD`
+* the data can be reused with different BRANCH=

 ## TODO